After a break up, it’s become a pattern of mine to think of their mums.

 ” Only one month old and they look the equivalent of 45 in Ugg boot years,” my dad says.
 “Good job.”

 I reply with a look of intensity, “Simon.
 It was me or the boots.
-And my hands matched them for at least a week so it’s not like I got off scot-free.
 There was a price to be paid.”

 ” Tell that to my credit card,” I think I heard…

-It’s almost like making sure they are comfy and warm when I won’t be there anyone, or maybe its because I feel guilty I dumped them….
+It’s almost like I must make sure they are comfy and warm when I won’t be there or maybe its because I feel guilty I dumped them….

 Either way, today was rather a special day.
 It was the first day I finished all my assignments and I was free for the holidays.